SomeUserName1/betriebssysteme/LinuxFoundationTraining/README.md

     - copy and gunzip the config of the current kernel for the sake of simplicity `cp /proc/config.gz . && gunzip config.gz && mv config .config`
     - configure the new features using `make oldconfig` (or `make localmodconfig`)
     - compile using `make -j4 all`
-    - install the kernel `su -c "make modules_install install"`
+    - install the kernel `su -c "make modules_install install"`.
+Note that this is not the complete setup of the kernel and that the concrete instructions are distro specific.
+Instructions for Arch Linux can be found [on the arch linux wiki](https://wiki.archlinux.org/index.php/Kernel/Traditional_compilation#Installation).
     - Safe the current dmesg logs to files to check if new errors occur when booting the new kernel
     ```
     dmesg -t > dmesg_current